 Funding for this study has been provided by Bowel and Cancer Research and by the Pelican Cancer Foundation.

-We (the research team) are based at the Clinical Trials Research Unit at the University of Leeds.
+The study is being coordinated by a research team based at the Clinical Trials Research Unit at the University of Leeds in the United Kingdom.

 https://ctru.leeds.ac.uk/